blastbeatsandcode/FlyGuys/README.md

 # FlyGuys
-A "Totally" realistic spaceflight simulator.
+A "totally" realistic spaceflight simulator.
+A simple Unity game project.

-Simple Unity game project.
-Fly the ship and try not to crash it.
+Fly the ship to the green landing pad and try not to crash it.
+Everything will blow you up except for the landing pad and the glowing red fuel pickups.
+You'll want to grab those.

+### Controls
+A and D keys to rotate left and right respectively.
+Apply upward thrust with spacebar.
+Just like a real rocket ship.

+### Development Build Controls
+While the game is a development/debug build, you can access development controls:
+- C turns off collisions.
+- L advances to next level.

 ## Assets Used